Paul Samuel Reinsch

 Paul Samuel Reinsch (June 10, 1869 – January 26, 1923), was an American political scientist and diplomat.
 He played an influential role in developing the field of international relations.

-Career overview
+He helped form the American Political Science Association and the American Society of International Law.

+He was a strong proponent of the Open Door Policy (a system of equal trade and investment and to guarantee the territorial integrity of Qing China) and a critic of imperialism.

+Early life

 Reinsch was born in Milwaukee, Wisconsin of German-American parents.
 He graduated from the University of Wisconsin in 1892, attended the school of law there, and after graduating in 1894, was admitted to the bar and practiced law in Milwaukee for some time.

-While Reinsch was at the University of Wisconsin, Richard Ely founded the School of Economics, Political Science and History.
+Academic career

 He returned to the University of Wisconsin for additional schooling in 1895, enrolled as a PhD student in history and political science.
 He earned a Ph.D. in political science under Frederick Jackson Turner in 1898.
+While Reinsch was at the University of Wisconsin, Richard Ely founded the School of Economics, Political Science and History.
+Reinsch was a progressive and his fellow student and friend Francis McGovern would go on to become Governor of Wisconsin and implement progressive policies.

-He was employed there as an assistant professor of political science in 1899.
+He was assistant professor of political science from 1899 to 1901, and full professor from 1901 to 1913.
 He reportedly established the first course in international politics at the University of Wisconsin in 1899.
-In 1913 he became the United States Minister to China, a position he held until 1919.
-Before and after that date he served as a delegate to various international conferences.